KVHEM/XEROS/README.md

 atmospheric parameters influencing the genesis of droughts.
 Better understanding of the uncertainties in the past will allow to project future hydroclimatic conditions across Europe more reliably.

+## Project wiki
+Visit the project [wiki](https://github.com/KVHEM/XEROS/wiki) to learn more about the project details, structure and workflow.

+## Scripting
+For scripting we follow the general group [guidelines](https://github.com/KVHEM/how_we_work/blob/master/CONTRIBUTING.md).